chipsalliance/firrtl-spec/spec.md

 Tools may look for these constructs and automatically run them as part of a regression test suite.

 A formal unit test has a unique name and refers to a module declaration that contains the design to be verified and any necessary test harness.
-Additionally, the test may also declare a list of user-defined named parameters which can be integers, strings, arrays, or dictionaries.
+Additionally, the test may also declare a list of user-defined named parameters which can be integers, strings, arrays, or dictionaries (see [@sec:test-parameters]).
 These parameters are passed on to any tools that execute the tests.
 No parameters with well-known semantics are defined yet.
 During execution of the formal test, all input ports of the target module are treated as symbolic values that may change in every cycle.